pjgossamer/hostname/README.md

 ## Compiling hostname

 Users on Linux and Windows compile hostname relatively the same.
+We recommend using the Cygwin frontend for Windows to compile hostname.
 The required files below are needed for compiling the application:

 * `bash` (Basic shell, used in a majority of major distributions)
 * `g++` (The GNU C++ Chain Compiler)